Order Online or Call

 • Optional student fees

-Report the total amount of scholarships or grants administered or processed during the calendar year that may apply to tuition or related expenses.
+Report the total amount of scholarships or grants processed during the year that apply to tuition or related expenses.

-3. Box 4 – Adjustments Made for a Prior Year
+Box 4 – Adjustments for a Prior Year

-Check this if Box 1 includes payments made for the upcoming academic period (e.g., a spring semester paid in December).
+Check this box if Box 1 includes payments for an upcoming academic period (e.g., spring semester paid in December).

-Check this if the student was enrolled at least half-time during any academic period in the calendar year.
+Check this if the student was enrolled at least half-time during the year.

 Check this if the student was enrolled in a graduate program.